travman89/Squares-2024/README.md

 ## Styling

 This project isn't using any library, just plain old css.
 Most styling you'll have to do is in `App.css`.

+## Potential Future Work

+- Board auto generator from an input file
+- Settings file
+- Scoreboard with winner highlights
+- On hover show winning numbers
+- How to play link
+- Refactor the json file structure and rendering.